ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 Actually, the question may be better asked as: "at what point does Ruby work out that something is a variable?"
-The problem arises because the simple expression ``a'' could be either a variable or a call to a method with no parameters.
+The problem arises because the simple expression “a” could be either a variable or a call to a method with no parameters.
 To decide which is the case, Ruby looks for assignment statements.
-If at some point in the source prior to the use of ``a'' it sees it being assigned to, it decides to parse ``a'' as a variable, otherwise it treats it as a method.
+If at some point in the source prior to the use of “a” it sees it being assigned to, it decides to parse “a” as a variable, otherwise it treats it as a method.
 As a somewhat pathological case of this, consider this code fragment, submitted by Clemens Hintze: